-When it's done, you shall see two columns of data imported.
+When it's finished, you see two columns of imported data.

-- For configuring a HDInsight cluster with Enterprise Security Package, see Configure HDInsight clusters with ESP.
+- To configure an HDInsight cluster with ESP, see Configure HDInsight clusters with ESP.

-- For managing a HDInsight cluster with ESP, see Manage HDInsight clusters with ESP.
+- To manage an HDInsight cluster with ESP, see Manage HDInsight clusters with ESP.

-- For running Hive queries using SSH on HDInsight clusters with ESP, see Use SSH with HDInsight.
+- To run Hive queries by using Secure Shell (SSH) on HDInsight clusters with ESP, see Use SSH with HDInsight.

-- For Connecting Hive using Hive JDBC, see Connect to Apache Hive on Azure HDInsight using the Hive JDBC driver
+- To connect Hive by using Hive Java Database Connectivity (JDBC), see Connect to Apache Hive on Azure HDInsight by using the Hive JDBC driver.

-- For connecting Excel to Hadoop using Hive ODBC, see Connect Excel to Apache Hadoop with the Microsoft Hive ODBC drive
+- To connect Excel to Hadoop by using Hive ODBC, see Connect Excel to Apache Hadoop with the Microsoft Hive ODBC drive.

-- For connecting Excel to Hadoop using Power Query, see Connect Excel to Apache Hadoop by using Power Query
+- To connect Excel to Hadoop by using Power Query, see Connect Excel to Apache Hadoop by using Power Query.